zkpstandard/wg-plonkish/ABSTRACT.md

 *Submitted on 2024-MM-DD to the ZKProof Standards Committee.*

+## Summary
+An arithmetisation is a language that a proof system uses to express statements.
+A circuit is a program in this language.
+The associated computation has been computed correctly if and only if all of the constraints in the circuit are satisified.

+The primary purpose of this ZKProof Working Group is to specify a particular arithmetisation: the "Plonkish" arithmetisation used in the Halo 2 proving system.

 ## Expected deliverables
-The working group will focus on the Plonkish arithmetisation used in the Halo 2 proving system.
 The initial deliverable will be split into two draft specifications:
 - The Plonkish constraint system specification.
 - The optimised Plonkish constraint specification.